Listen to the companion podcast on our Human Rights Magazine channel!

 Accountability mechanisms

 “I think AI systems must function in a robust, secure and safe way because of the potential impact that they can have on human populations.
-They can, if they’re not robust, if they’re not secure, and if they’re not safe, make us more vulnerable.
-“It’s not a ‘should we regulate,’ it’s ‘we need to regulate for more responsible AI’.
-It’s not a one versus the other approach.
-They need to work together.
-If you ask industry, they’ll say, ‘the regulators don’t get us because they don’t understand the technology’, but you can only get that relationship when you talk to one another.
-So, I love the fact that now we have those fora where people sit down, where there’s more technical engagement with the legal sector, and there’s more legal engagement with the technical sector.”
+If they are not robust, secure, safe, they make us more vulnerable.
+It’s not a ‘should we regulate,’ it’s a ‘we need to regulate for more responsible AI’.
+It is not a one versus the other approach – this does not work.
+I think different sectors and actors need to work together.
+Because if you ask industry, they’ll say, ‘the regulators don’t get us because they don’t understand the technology’, but we can only have that good relationship when we talk to one another.
+So, it’s good that now we have those fora for discussion, and there’s more technical engagement with the policy/legal sector, and vice versa.

 All three of my interviewees agreed that mechanisms must be in place to hold entities accountable for AI-related harms.
-“We all are responsible for what we put out there,” Rodrigues said.
-“I think you have to look at it from the AI lifecycle point of view.
+Dr. Rodrigues said, “We all are responsible for what we put out there.
+I think you have to look at it from the AI lifecycle point of view.
 So, at the design stage, who is accountable?
 At the use stage, who is accountable?
-So, I think looking at it from those diverse lenses helps.”
+Looking at it from those diverse lenses helps.”

 To make sure AI helps protect human rights, it’s crucial to have strong data security, clear regulations, ethical guidelines, and transparency.
 These steps are key to preventing misuse and safeguarding individual rights.
 For AI to be effective in this area, the tech industry needs to keep diversifying its workforce, stay mindful of its motives, and work closely with regulators and those affected by their technology.